prathimatangirala/terraform-file/README.md

 # terraform-file
-guide to how to Install terraform on MAC and also Initialization,previewing changes, applying the changes and also to destory
+guide to how to Install terraform on MAC and also Initialization,previewing changes, applying the changes and also to destory from vm
+#updated